develephant/aluxa-install/README.md

 The final, and most important request type is the __IntentRequest__.
 This request holds all other request types, custom types included.
 The request object contains a "type" which was assigned by the __Alexa__ service based on the user input.

-To listen for these "intents" we simply create a "listener" method with the intent type.
-For example, for an Intent with a type of `HelloIntent` we write the following using the SDK:
+To listen for these `Intents` we simply create a "listener" method with the intent type.
+For example, for an `Intent` with a type of `HelloIntent`, we write the following:

 ```lua
 --skills/hello/Intents.lua